apnadkarni/blt/doc/filmstrip.rst

     "vertical" (frames run left to right) or "horizontal" (frames run top to bottom).
 The default is "horizontal".

-  **-handleborderwidth** *numPixels*
+  **-gripborderwidth** *numPixels*
-    Specifies the default borderwidth of handles in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the handle.
+    Specifies the default borderwidth of grips in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the grip.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
 This option may be overridden by the style's **-borderwidth** option.
 The default is "0".

-  **-handlecolor** *colorName*
+  **-gripcolor** *colorName*
-    Specifies the color of the traversal highlight region around a handle when *pathName* has input focus.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the color of the traversal highlight region around a grip when *pathName* has input focus.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "black".

-  **-handlehighlightbackground** *colorName*
+  **-griphighlightbackground** *colorName*
-    Specifies the color of the traversal highlight region around a handle when *pathName* does not have the input focus.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the color of the traversal highlight region around a grip when *pathName* does not have the input focus.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

-  **-handlehighlightcolor** *colorName*
+  **-griphighlightcolor** *colorName*
-    Specifies the color of the traversal highlight region when a handle has input focus.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the color of the traversal highlight region when a grip has input focus.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "black".

-  **-handlehighlightthickness** *numPixels*
+  **-griphighlightthickness** *numPixels*
-    Specifies a non-negative value for the width of the highlight rectangle to drawn around the outside of the handle.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
-If *numPixels* is "0", no focus highlight is drawn around the handle.
+    Specifies a non-negative value for the width of the highlight rectangle to drawn around the outside of the grip.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+If *numPixels* is "0", no focus highlight is drawn around the grip.
 The default is "2".

-  **-handlepad** *numPixels*
+  **-grippad** *numPixels*
-    Specifies the default borderwidth of handles in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the handle.
+    Specifies the default borderwidth of grips in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the grip.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
 This option may be overridden by the style's **-borderwidth** option.
 The default is "0".

-  **-handlerelief** *reliefName*
+  **-griprelief** *reliefName*
-    Specifies the default relief of active handles.
+    Specifies the default relief of active grips.
 This determines the 3-D effect for the item.  *Relief* indicates how the item should appear relative to the window; for example, "raised" means the item should appear to protrude.
 This option may be overridden by the style's **-activerelief** option.
 The default is "flat".

-  **-handlethickness** *numPixels*
+  **-gripthickness** *numPixels*
     Specifies a non-negative value for the width of the highlight rectangle to drawn around the outside of the widget.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 If *numPixels* is "0", no